Gladiator II: Cast

 Egyptian-Palestinian actress May Calamawy, who was originally set to play Fortuna, an "important character", appears in the film in an uncredited non-speaking background role as Macrinus' companion.
 Some publications linked her omission to the ongoing Gaza war and her support for Palestine in the Israeli–Palestinian conflict.
 (Note: Multiple references:)

-Although Macrinus displays his bisexuality in the film, Washington said that a scene involving Macrinus kissing another man was deleted from the film.
-However, this was later disputed by Scott.

 Production

 Development

 In June 2001, developments for a Gladiator (2000) follow-up began for either a prequel or sequel, with David Franzoni in early negotiations to once again serve as screenwriter.
 Ridley Scott's logic to make a sequel was that, even though Maximus Decimus Meridius died at the end of the original film, what happened to Lucius Verus was left ambiguous, considering the questions about his whereabouts perfect for a second film.
 The following year, a sequel was announced to be moving forward with John Logan serving as screenwriter.
 The plot, set 15 years later, included the Praetorian Guards ruling Rome, and an older Lucius—the son of Lucilla in Gladiator—searching for the truth about his biological father.
 Franzoni signed on as producer, alongside Douglas Wick and Walter Parkes.
 In December 2002, the film's plot was announced to include prequel events regarding the parentage of Lucius, as well as sequel events depicting the resurrection of Maximus.
 The producers and Russell Crowe, who portrayed Maximus, collaboratively and extensively researched ancient Roman beliefs regarding the afterlife.
 Although Crowe and Scott had discussed how to bring the former back by having his character resurrect, Scott concluded that Crowe would have to return either as Maximus' double or play another character.
 By September 2003, Scott announced that the script was completed, while confirming that the story would primarily center on Lucius.

 Ridley Scott returned to direct Gladiator II two decades after the original.